department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-conversation-guide.md

 - (_If participant gets stuck because they navigate to a spot where they will be unable to find the medical records or lab results_) It looks like you're not finding the information around what was decided for the next steps in your care.
 What would you do at this point? (_If participant says they would call or use resources outside of VA.gov, ask them again what they would do using only this website._)
 - (_If participant is completely stuck and/or getting frustrated_) I'm sorry this has been so confusing, though it's helpful to see that we're maybe not doing a good enough job helping Veterans to find this information.
 Would you mind (_clicking on the second menu_)?
 - (_If participant still cannot find it, direct them to it and continue with the interview._)

-- (_Observe_) Does participant know to scroll on the menu?
+**Must do:**
-- (_Observe_) Where does participant click first, and why?
+- (If participant goes back to MHV landing page for appointment) Why did you go back to the MHV landing page?
-- (_Observe_) Does participant click on medical records on the menu, or does participant click the sub-category when navigating from download to lab results?
+- (_Pay attention to_) Where does participant click first, and why?

-**Task 2 - (from where they last off) Then, you want to check your new doctor's full name for your recent appointment because you don't remember.**
+**Task 2 - (from where they last off) Imagine that you have taken some medications for a while.
+You want to check which medications need to be renewed, and ask your healthcare team to renew them.**

 _Optional probes - very flexible, adapt as appropriate depending on participant behavior:_
 - What are you thinking as you (_go somewhere, do something_)?